-Your Official Guide to Puppy Training
+Your Official Puppy Training Guide By Week

 How long does it take to train a puppy?
 That depends mostly on when you start, what you want your puppy to learn, the environments where you want him to be, and the level of reliability you aim for.
 Having a strong focus on training over the first year and a half will give you a great start for the life of your puppy.

-Puppy Training Timeline
+Puppy Training Timeline By Week

 Your puppy is in his critical socialization period.
 Positive experiences at this stage of life can have important long-term impacts on his confidence and well-being.
 While skill training such as sit, down, and shake can be fun, you especially want to focus on confidence, attention, relaxation, and motivation.